ayacoo/aws-meta/README.md

 ## AWS Secrets

 To be able to use the API, you have to create an .aws directory in the home directory.
-There must be a config and  credentials file must be located there.
+There must be located a config and credentials file.

 #### config

 ```
-[profile BENUTZERNAME]
+[profile USERNAME]
 region=eu-central-1
 output=text
 ```